 Akebia, meanwhile, has shown vadadusat to be non-inferior to Aranesp in CKD patients on dialysis in the Inno2vate studies.
 This should secure approval in this indication, the company contends.

 The problem lies in non-dialysis patients.
 In the Pro2tect trials vadadustat was again pitted against Aranesp, with the former proving non-inferior on the primary efficacy endpoint, mean change in haemoglobin.
-But on the primary safety endpoint, time to first major adverse cardiac event, a hazard ratio of 1.17 failed to cross the non-inferiority margin of 1.25.
+On the primary safety endpoint, time to first major adverse cardiac event, a hazard ratio of 1.17 emerged, but the upper bound of the 95% confidence interval crossed the non-inferiority margin of 1.25, extending to 1.36.

-This suggests that patients in the vadadustat arm were at a greater risk of dying or suffering a heart attack or stroke than those taking Aranesp.
+This suggests that patients in the vadadustat arm might have been at a greater risk of dying or suffering a heart attack or stroke than those taking Aranesp.
 Given that this margin had been prospectively agreed with the FDA it seems implausible that approval could be considered in these patients.

 Approval in dialysis-dependent patients is also surely threatened; however, Akebia still has a broad label in its sights.
 Full data from the four-trial pivotal programme will be presented at the American Society of Nephrology’s annual meeting in October, and from the “totality of the data” a path forward will emerge, executives insist.